Miss Julie: Plot

 After more niceties, Miss Julie invites Jean once more to dance the waltz, at which point he hesitates, pointing out that he already promised Christine a dance and that the gossip generated by such an act would be savage.
-Almost offended by this response, she justifies her request by pulling rank: she is the lady of the house and must have the best dancer as her partner.
+Almost offended by this response, Julie justifies her request by pulling rank: she is the lady of the house and must have the best dancer as her partner.
 Then, insisting that rank does not matter, she convinces Jean to waltz with her.
 When they return, Miss Julie recounts a dream of climbing up a pillar and being unable to get down.
-Jean responds with a story of creeping into her walled garden as a child–he sees it as "the Garden of Eden, guarded by angry angels with flaming swords"–and gazing at her longingly from under a pile of stinking weeds.
-He says he was so distraught with this unrequitable love, after seeing her at a Sunday church service, that he tried to die beautifully and pleasantly by sleeping in a bin of oats strewn with elderflowers, as sleeping under an elder tree was thought to be dangerous.
+Jean responds with a story of creeping into her walled garden as a child―he saw it as "the Garden of Eden, guarded by angry angels with flaming swords"―and, from under a pile of stinking weeds, gazing at her longingly.
+He says he was so distraught with this unrequitable love that, after seeing her at a Sunday church service, he tried to die beautifully and pleasantly by sleeping in a bin of oats strewn with elderflowers, as sleeping under an elder tree was thought to be dangerous.

 At this point Jean and Miss Julie notice some servants heading up to the house, singing a song that mocks the pair of them.
 They hide in Jean's room.
 Although Jean swears he won't take advantage of her there, when they emerge later it becomes clear that the two have had sex.
-Now they are forced to figure out how to deal with it, as Jean theorizes that they can no longer live in the same household–he feels they will be tempted to continue their relationship until they are caught.
+Now they are forced to figure out how to deal with it, as Jean theorizes that they can no longer live in the same household because he feels they will be tempted to continue their relationship until they are caught.
 Now he confesses that he was only pretending when he said he had tried to commit suicide out of love of her.
 Furiously, Miss Julie tells him of how her mother raised her to be submissive to no man.
 They then decide to run away together to start a hotel, with Jean running it and Miss Julie providing the capital.
-Miss Julie agrees and steals some of her father's money, but angers Jean when she insists on bringing her little bird along–she insists that it is the only creature that loves her, after her dog Diana was "unfaithful" to her.
+Miss Julie agrees and steals some of her father's money, but angers Jean when she insists on bringing her little bird along saying that the bird is the only creature that loves her, after her dog Diana was "unfaithful" to her.
 When Miss Julie insists that she would rather kill the bird than see it in the hands of strangers, Jean cuts off its head.